wleader/PeachtreeBus/README.md

 * Publish and Subscribe!
 * A Simple way to send a message from "send only" code such as Asp.Net Core.

-Something that is missing (cause I haven't needed it yet) but I want to add is Publish-Subscribe.
-We'll see if that gets added someday.

 ## SQL Transport
 A lot of message buses shy away from SQL server as a transport.
 It does sorta make sense in a lot of scenarios.
 If you are exchanging message with an unknown system you don't really want them to have access to queue tables.
 In this case its totally appropriate to pass the message through some kind of independant messaging system.
 And Indeed if thats what I was doing then I certainly would want to do that.
-However, the kind of message bus based software I typically work on, the vast majority of what goes on is the system sending messages to itself, and when that is the case, Its not a huge risk to for two processes that are already sharing the same database, to use that database for the message transport.
+However, the kind of message bus based software I typically work on, the vast majority of what goes on is the system sending messages to itself, and when that is the case, Its not a huge risk for two processes that are already sharing the same database, to use that database for the message transport.
 If you are installing my application do you want to have a database server and a messaging service just so the application can talk to itself, or would you rather just have just the database server?
 Eliminating the need for a messaging service reduces the deployment complexity of the application so thats a good thing.
 Of course this doesn't completely eliminate the ability to communicate with other messaging services.
 If you really had to send a message out of the system itself, you could always build in a broker that takes a message from the Database, forwards the message onto some other message queue service.
 And likewise if you need to recieve messages from some other queue service, a broker could read that other service, deduplicate, and insert the message into the database.

 But there is another piece of magic going on here when using SQL for the message transport: Exactly-Once processing of messages is much easier.
 Reading a message from the database, performing application logic on the database, delivery of new messages, and completion of the message is contained entierly in the database transaction, and as such, all of it happens or none of it happens.
 This greatly simplifies the application code in that most cases you don't need to check if a message was processed previously or if it partially succeeded.
 You don't need to workout if the the application data is in some unknown state.
 The message completed entirely or not at all.
 This greatly reduces the complexity of error recovery.
 For this reason, I find SQL transport to be an extremely compelling option.